koraktor/rbzip2/README.md

 The FFI implementation is using `libbz2` and provides fast performance on platforms where both `libbz2` and FFI are available.
 It is derived from this [Gist by Brian Lopez][gist].

+The Java-based implementation can use the
+[Commons Compress Java library][commons] if it is available in the classpath.

 ## Features